ork-labs/ork/docs/ROADMAP.md

         *   `TestValidate_SelfReference`: Test a workload depending on its own status.
 Assert an error.
         *   `TestValidate_InvalidIdentifier`: Test with invalid names for `register` or `loop_var` (e.g., "invalid-name").
 Assert an error.
         *   `TestValidate_UndefinedReference`: Test a workload that depends on a non-existent workload name.
 Assert an error.
         *   `TestValidate_InvalidLifecycleForRun`: Test a workload with `lifecycle: { policy: supervise }`.
-Assert `ValidatePlaybookStructure` returns an error stating this is not supported by `gxo run`.
+Assert `ValidatePlaybookStructure` returns an error stating this is not supported by `ork run`.

 *   **New File: `internal/engine/channel_manager_test.go`**
     *   **Action:** Test the `ChannelManager`'s logic for creating and managing streaming channels and their synchronization `WaitGroup`s.
-    *   **Rationale:** This component is the heart of GXO's streaming data plane.
+    *   **Rationale:** This component is the heart of ORK's streaming data plane.
 Incorrect `WaitGroup` handling would lead to deadlocks or race conditions.
     *   **Required Test Cases:**
         *   `TestCreateChannels_FanInFanOut`: Build a mock DAG with a fan-out producer (one output) and a fan-in consumer (multiple inputs).
 Call `CreateChannels` and assert the internal maps of the `ChannelManager` are wired correctly (correct number of channels, correct producer/consumer relationships, correct `WaitGroup` counts).
         *   `TestManagedChannel_OverflowBlock`: Create a `managedChannel` with a buffer size of 1 and a "block" policy.
 Fill the buffer, then start a new goroutine to write to it again.
 Assert the goroutine blocks.
 Then, read from the channel and assert the goroutine unblocks.